 Airglow From the International Space Station

 The International Space Station (ISS) has an ongoing view of aurora and airglow.
-In this video, you can see the green, red, and blue aurora as dancing waves.
 The airglow appears as the green limb along the arc of the Earth’s curve and sometimes as a blue glow closer to the surface.

 Airglow on Other Planets

 Earth isn’t the only world with airglow.
 The Venus Express spacecraft detected near-IR light from the upper atmosphere of Venus.
 The light comes from the interaction between radiation and molecular oxygen and nitric oxide (NO).
 Ultraviolet emissions were also detected.

 NASA’s Mars Atmosphere and Volatile Evolution (MAVEN) probe photographed nightglow on Mars.
 The glow is in the ultraviolet region of the spectrum and caused by nitric oxide emission.

 - High, F. W.; et al. (2010).
 “Sky Variability in the y Band at the LSST Site”.
 The Publications of the Astronomical Society of the Pacific.
 122 (892): 722–730. arXiv:1002.3637. doi:10.1086/653715